 First-Ever Mandatory Water Restrictions Imposed

 The State Water Resources Control Board has adopted regulations that will allow local authorities to monitor and fine those who waste water up to $500 per day.
-Artificial grass is California drought tolerant grass that conserves water and can be an example for positive change.
+Artificial grass is California water saving grass that conserves water and can be an example for positive change.

 California’s governor issued unprecedented mandatory water restrictions for the entire state in the face of a persistent drought that is growing dire.